 Note: Students interested in a Study-in-America program should begin investigating the funding options as soon as possible.
 These options may include grants, personal savings, scholarships and loans.

 All applicants interested in enrolling in a 5000 level or above extension course(s) must first contact the Texas State Graduate College.
 This step must be completed before registration can be finalized into a graduate-level course.

 As of January 1, 2012, Texas law requires that all new college students under 23 years old must be immunized against bacterial meningitis before they enroll in an institution of higher education.
 State law mandates that first-time college students, students transferring from another institution, and students who are re-enrolling following a break of at least one fall or spring semester be inoculated against the illness.

 It is imperative that students who plan to enroll in a Texas State Extension course or program that includes any contact with the Texas State campus be vaccinated.
 Under the law, new college students must have received the vaccine within the past five years.
 Proof of inoculation or exemption is required upon enrollment.
 If you are 23 years old or older, you are exempt from the requirement under state law.
 Students who are not vaccinated cannot register for classes until proof of vaccination or exemption has been submitted.

 Extension studies students enrolled in a course or program that includes any contact with the Texas State campus must file proof that they have received the vaccination or are exempt by the specified deadline.
 Students may purchase the vaccination through the Texas State Student Health Center, through an area public health clinic, or from another provider.
 More information is available from the Texas State Student Health Center.

-The Office of Distance and Extended Learning will be closed on Monday, May 26, 2014 in observance of the Memorial Day holiday.
+The Office of Distance and Extended Learning will be closed on March 16th-20th for Spring Break.